-The trend toward expansion of law firms through establishment of branch offices or merger has created a need to integrate one or more offices in a financial accounting and reporting system.
+The trend toward expansion of law firms through the establishment of branch offices or merger has created a need to integrate one or more offices in a financial accounting and reporting system.
 Multiple offices increase the need for proper and timely recording and summarizing of business transactions (bookkeeping) and systems design, control and information analysis (accounting).

 Generally speaking, it is necessary to provide some bookkeeping capability in a branch office.
 However, accounting functions such as general ledger posting generally remain centralized.

 There is no single correct method or system of accounting for all firms or instances.
-Basic decisions must be made regarding the type of system to be used and whether or not central or decentralized recording and reporting is required.
+Basic decisions must be made regarding the type of system to be used and whether or not central or decentralized recording and reporting are required.
 A number of factors that should be considered when making these decisions include: